openstack-archive/networking-ovn/doc/source/design/ovn_worker.rst

 object.

-OvnIdl.notify() function passes the received events to the ovsdb_monitor.OvnNbNotifyHandler class. ovsdb_monitor.OvnNbNotifyHandler checks for any changes in the 'Logical_Port.up' and updates the neutron port's status accordingly.
+OvnIdl.notify() function passes the received events to the ovsdb_monitor.OvnDbNotifyHandler class. ovsdb_monitor.OvnDbNotifyHandler checks for any changes in the 'Logical_Port.up' and updates the neutron port's status accordingly.

 If 'notify_nova_on_port_status_changes' configuration is set, then neutron